 It was OK.

-But I shouldn’t be so tough on the story—it’s a first effort by songwriter Michael Neale and doing quite well on the CBA (Christian Bookseller Association) charts, which I’ve heard is kind of a big deal for inspirational writers.
+But I shouldn’t be so tough on the story—it’s a first effort by songwriter Michael Neale and doing quite well on the CBA (Christian Bookseller Association) charts.
+I’ve heard the CBA charts is kind of a big deal for inspirational writers.

 And I think there is a promising story in here.
 It’s just you have to work so hard to find it

 After some reflection I’ve determined the main problem is the story is unbalanced.
 It spends the first half leading up to WHY Gabriel is so burdened and the second half reminding us that he’s burdened.
 By the time we actually get to the point of the story, we run out of pages.